manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

-- Recently grew a team of 6 to a group of ~20 engineers across 3 teams establishing a Data Infrastructure group within Platform Engineering department.
+- Recently established the Data org within Platform engineering department.
+Grew a team of 6 to an org of ~20 engineers across 3 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.

 - Fueled rapid growth of multiple teams by formulating strategies and processes around hiring.
 Developed successful cross-departmental collaborations to _scale multiple software teams_ across organization.
 As part of _org leadership_ instituted frameworks to maintain high bar and _streamline growth_.
 Experienced in hiring and mentoring engineers, _identifying and developing leaders_.
 Trained in management methodologies from UC Berkeley Center for Executive Education.